nickvellios/Golang-URL-Minifier/README.md

 License
 ----

-None.
+Unlicense.
 For more information, please refer to <http://unlicense.org/>

 **Free Software, Hell Yeah!**